Learn what a soul tie is, how it forms, and practical steps to heal so you can build healthier relationships and reclaim your emotional balance.

 They overlap, but they’re not identical.
 A soul tie is any significant spiritual bond.
 A twin flame is a specific, rare, often turbulent type of soul tie believed to be the other half of your soul.

 Not necessarily.
 The core work is reclaiming emotional and energetic independence.
-Going no-contact may be necessary in toxic situations, but often healing means setting boundaries and changing how you relate to the person rather than erasing them from your life.
+No-contact may be necessary in toxic situations, but often healing means setting boundaries and changing how you relate to the person rather than erasing them from your life.

 Q: How do I know if I’m in a soul tie or just infatuated?

 A: Soul ties feel persistent, deep, and often include emotional resonance or a sense of recognition.
-Infatuation is usually more surface-level and fades more quickly.
+Infatuation is usually more surface-level and fades faster.

 Q: What’s the first step to break an unhealthy soul tie?